olivia-boyer/Web3kinz/README.md

 for their pets.

 Files:
 Web3Kinz.sol: The main web3kinz contract.
-This contract deploys the three NFT ontracts and one token contract.
+This contract deploys the three NFT contracts and one token contract.
 Functionality includes adopting pets, buying kinzcash, and playing three games: Wheel of Wow, Wishing Well, and Gem Hunt.